 If you want to make the activity educational, ask them to paint specific things on their pumpkins such as eyes, noses and mouths.

-When activity time is over, you can let each kid take their creation home to show their parents or you can display them around your child care center.
+When activity time is over, you can let each kid take their creation home to show their families or you can display them around your child care center.

 2. Indoor Trick-or-Treating